ionos-cloud/knife-ionos-cloud/README.md

 ## Attach and Detach Volume

-ProfitBricks allows for the creation of multiple storage volumes.
+Ionoscloud allows for the creation of multiple storage volumes.
 You can detach and reattach these on the fly.
 This allows for various scenarios such as re-attaching a failed OS disk to another server for possible recovery or moving a volume to another location and bringing it online.

 The following illustrates how you would attach a volume with a UUID of 9b45f734-01ec-46ca-b163-d06c5a9d707f to a server: